RoseauTechnologies/Roseau_Load_Flow/doc/usage/Catalogues.md

 | U_AL_93  | underground | al                 |                |                  93 |             0.32984 |           0.103152 |         3.13521e-05 |                 249 |
 | T_AL_59  | twisted     | al                 |                |                  59 |              0.5519 |           0.110744 |         2.88474e-05 |                 164 |

-or only lines with a cross section of 240 mm² (using a regular expression)
+or only lines with a cross-section of 240 mm² (using a regular expression)

 ```pycon
 >>> LineParameters.get_catalogue(section=240)